 When calculating the allowable credit, prepare a separate calculation for each income item that is taxed at a different rate.
 For example, calculate your Part B income separately from your Part C income.

 Reporting on original tax return

 - Residents - Calculate the credit on the Form 1 Worksheet for Income Tax Due Any other State.
 If you qualify, enter the amount from Line 9 of the worksheet on Form 1, Line 30.
 Complete and include Schedule OJC, Income Tax Due to Other Jurisdictions.

 - Part-year residents - Calculate the credit on the Form 1-NR/PY Worksheet for Taxes Due Any Other State (part-year residents only).
 If you qualify, enter the amount from Line 9 of the worksheet on Form 1-NR/PY, Line 34.
 Complete and include Schedule OJC, Income Tax Due to Other Jurisdictions.

 Documents to submit with abatement/amended tax return

 - Copy of your personal income tax return from the other state or jurisdiction

-- Copy of your Massachusetts Form 1 or 1-NR/PY Worksheet from the instruction booklet, showing correctly calculated credit
+- Copy of your Massachusetts Form 1 or 1-NR/PY Worksheet from the instruction booklet, showing the correct calculated credit

 - For income taxed at different rates - A separate worksheet for each rate of income